PascalCorpsman/FPC_DOOM/lessons_learned.md

 ### Strings

-Most of the time a *char is simple a string
+Most of the time a *char is simple a string.

 ```cpp
 typedef struct